kirenz/gradio-intro/README.md

 ## Tips for Using Gemini

 - Keep your `.env` file private so your API key never leaks.
-- `"gemini-1.5-flash"` is fast and inexpensive; `"gemini-1.5-pro"` is better for complex reasoning and images.
+- `"gemini-2.0-flash"` is fast and inexpensive; `"gemini-2.0-pro"` handles tougher reasoning and multimodal questions.
 - Streaming (steps 7, 8, and the bonus app) makes long answers feel responsive.
 - If a request fails, check that inputs are not empty and that you have not exceeded rate limits.